SunsetFi/stationeers-api-mod/README.md

 - `enabled` (bool): Specify whether the mod should be enabled or disabled.
 Set to `true` to enable.
 - `port` (number): The port to use.
 Defaults to your server's game port.
-- `protocol` (`http` or `https`, optional): Sets the protocol to use for the api.
-  - Note: https prevents malacious networks from stealing login credentials, and is required for the `steam` authentication mode.
 - `passwordAuthentication`: Settings for unsecure plaintext password authentication.
   - `enabled`: Set to true to enable this authentication mechanism.
   - `password`: The password to require.